 Data anonymisation and use of aggregated information

 Your information may be converted into statistical or aggregated data in such a way as to ensure that you are not identified or identifiable from its content.
-Aggregated data cannot be linked back to you as an individual.
-Some of the methods used will be encryption, pseudonymisation and anonymisation.
+This aggregated data cannot be linked back to you as an individual.
+The methods used to protect this data is encryption, pseudonymisation and anonymisation.

 Who we share your information with

-• A sponsor to organise payment of fees, where you are a resident in one of our services.
+When you are a resident in one of our services with;

-• Organisations and consultants providing contracted services to us (for example, information technology service providers who provide and maintain our systems and our website hosting).
-Where these companies and consultants do provide services to us, will only use your information in compliance with the GDPR (UK Data Protection act 2018).
+- Organisations and consultants providing contracted services to us (for example, information technology service providers who provide and maintain our systems and our website hosting).
+Where these companies and consultants do provide services to us, we will only use your information in compliance with the General Data Protection Regulation, UK Data Protection Act 2018, and the Caldicott Principles.

 Where we store your information